 All HostGator plans also come with a $100 credit for both Google Adwords and Bing advertising.
-With this credit, you can set up ad campaigns on both platforms and then monetize your own website’s performance.
+With this credit, you can set up ad campaigns on both platforms and then learn how to monetize your website.

 HostGator makes it easy to launch a website using whatever programming language you prefer.
 The platform supports Python, PHP, and Perl, among others.

 HostGator also provides all customers with email hosting, which allows you to configure different mailboxes for use on your website’s domain.
 This includes support for both IMAP and POP3 email protocols.